- Creating and implementing thorough plans for your business can keep your startup on track to succeed.

 “One of the biggest mistakes a business owner/entrepreneur can make when starting a business is the failure to implement contracts.
 No matter how good relationships may be, they can come to a screeching halt when systems and agreements are not put in place.” – Michelle Colon-Johnson, founder, 2 Dream Productions

-9. Don't hire too soon
+9. Hiring too soon

-10.Don't underestimate capital requirements
+10. Underestimating capital requirements

 “Most entrepreneurs think they can get further with less.
 In an effort to minimize equity dilution, they forget to factor in unknowns, challenges or delays along the way.
 Startup leaders tend to plan for the best-case scenario, but that almost never happens.
 This mentality can be attributed to leaders’ positivity and having drunk their own Kool-Aid.
 Positivity has its place, however, when it comes to capital; it often results in having to go back to the well for a less-than-ideal raise.” – Wayne Schepens, founder and managing director, LaunchTech Communications

-11. Don't waste money
+11. Wasting money

-12. Don't give yourself the wrong salary
+12. Giving yourself the wrong salary

-13. Don't undervalue your product or service
+13. Undervaluing your product or service

-14. Don't launch too quickly
+14. Launching too quickly

-15. Don't expand too quickly
+15. Expanding too quickly

-16. Implement a proper bookkeeping process
+16. Not implementing a proper bookkeeping process

-17. Create a marketing plan
+17. Not creating a marketing plan

-“If you have successfully validated the problem, market and idea for your startup, then you need to have a plan for how you’re going to get your first user, first 10 users, first 100 users, and so on.
-That’s where you need a detailed marketing strategy that encompasses the initial acquisition of users, the conversion of those users into paying customers, and making those customers so happy with your product that they help you get more users (through reviews, word-of-mouth, referrals, etc.).” – Sam Sheppard, co-founder, Cabana
+“If you have successfully validated the problem, market and idea for your startup, then you need to have a plan for how you’re going to get your first user, first 10 users, first 100 users and so on.
+That’s where you need a detailed marketing strategy that encompasses the initial acquisition of users, the conversion of those users into paying customers, and making those customers so happy with your product that they help you get more users (through reviews, word of mouth, referrals, etc.).” – Sam Sheppard, co-founder, Cabana

-18. Don't hire the wrong people
+18. Hiring the wrong people

 “Don’t overstretch yourself in the pursuit of revenue.
 It is far better to tell a potential customer that you can take on their project next month, for example, rather than take on too much.
 Not only will this save you from failing to meet targets due to an increased workload, but it will also make you look like you’re in high demand.
-And that’s always good.” – Zhen Tang, business consultant and chief operating officer, AILaw
+And that’s always good.” – Zhen Tang, chief operating officer, AILaw

-20. Don't underestimate the demands of business
+20. Underestimating the demands of business

 “The biggest mistake startups make is underestimating the demands of the business.
 Documentaries and blogs about startups are making people think optimistically; this is because the information available does not highlight the hardships of starting a business, but it glorifies the end, which is a thriving business.
 Because of this, people think that a startup is easy and fun, when in reality, it is quite the opposite.
 Startups take most of your time and money.
 It can even ruin relationships.” – Esther Meyer, marketing manager, GroomsShop

+A successful startup is not built by one person alone, so surround yourself with subject matter experts and mentors you can lean on and learn from.
 Don’t be afraid of failure; instead, learn from your mistakes and pivot your business model as needed.
 Test new ideas and acquire feedback so you can tweak your product to better meet customers’ needs.